Selfie of Karlie Gusé + Portrait of Karlie Gusé

 A family friend has shared that Karlie had never given any indication that she wanted to run away or that she was involved in anything more sinister.

 A week-long search was conducted by the Sheriff’s Office, involving helicopters, searchers on horseback and off-road vehicles, and cadaver dogs.
-A total of 60 police personnel were involved and were aided by search and rescue teams, who helped comb the surrounding area and Bishop.
-On October 25, the efforts were officially suspended, but that did not stop private search parties from setting out to search the high desert and White Mountains.
-Throughout the course of the searches, Melissa would provide live stream updates via Facebook.
+Sixty law enforcement personnel were involved and aided by search and rescue teams, who combed the surrounding area and Bishop.

 Posters with Karlie’s image and description were put up in grocery stores, gas stations, on light posts and in diners across eastern California.
-A week after she went missing, the Sheriff’s Office set up a checkpoint along Highway 6, and while 50 people shared they’d driven through the area on October 13, none recalled seeing anyone matching her description walking along or near the road.
+A week after she went missing, the Sheriff’s Office set up a checkpoint along Route 6, and while 50 people shared that they’d driven through the area on October 13, none recalled seeing anyone matching her description walking along or near the road.

 Lindsay fears her daughter may have overdosed on the night she went missing, while Melissa believes she was abducted.
-Lindsay recalls a chat she had with her daughter, where she asked about LSD.
-This has led her to suspect she took the drug and was high that night.
-She feels Melissa awoke to find Karlie had died in the night, this given her lack of credibility, as she’s shared “four or five stories” about the events of that night.
-Melissa denies this and any involvement in Karlie’s disappearance.
+She recalls a chat she had with Karlie, where she asked about LSD.
+This has led Lindsay to suspect she took the drug and was high that night.

 THEORIES: